OpenPrinting/cups-filters/README.md

 libcupsfilters and libppd to CUPS 2.x.

-For compiling and using this package CUPS (2.2.2 or newer), libcupsfilters 2.x, and libppd are needed.
+For compiling and using this package CUPS (2.2.2 or newer), libcupsfilters 2.x, libexif, and libppd are needed.
 It is highly recommended, especially if non-PDF printers are used, to have at least one of Ghostscript (preferred), Poppler, or MuPDF installed.